-- Bring industry and government stakeholders together in establishing a common vision and roadmap for robust and efficient digital identity management across the end-to-end passenger process that will help deliver a secure, seamless and efficient experience - Develop Industry Standards and Guidance Documentation of best practices and drive or support the implementation with harmonization and interoperability of trust frameworks, processes, data models, and data
+- 1. Bring industry and government stakeholders together in establishing a common vision and roadmap for robust and efficient digital identity management across the end-to-end passenger process that will help deliver a secure, seamless and efficient experience - 2.
+Develop Guidance Documentation of best practices and drive or support the development and adoption of global recommended practices and standards required to support the harmonization and interoperability of trust frameworks, processes, data models, and data interchange protocols